dotnet/sourcelink/README.md

 - Automatic inclusion of commit SHA and repository URL in NuSpec.

 These features can be added via custom msbuild targets.

+## Prerequisites for C++ projects

+Debugging native binary with SourceLink information embedded in the PDB is supported since Visual Studio 2017 Update 9.

+The VC++ linker supports `/SOURCELINK` [switch](https://docs.microsoft.com/en-us/cpp/build/reference/sourcelink?view=vs-2017 en) since Visual Studio 2017 Update 8, however the PDBs produced by this version are not compatible with case-sensitive source control systems such as git.
+This issue is fixed in [Visual Studio 2019](https://visualstudio.microsoft.com/vs/preview/).

 ## Known issues